-The National Archives participate in Community as Opportunity (CO:OP) project comprising 17 European archives and universities.
-The project will be implemented during 2015–2018.
+The National Archives participated in Community as Opportunity (CO:OP) project comprising 17 European archives and universities.
+The project was implemented during 2015–2018.

 Support for digitising private materials

 The project has two key areas.
 The first goal is to promote the digitisation, sharing and long-term storage of archive materials possessed by private individuals.

 To this purpose, the National Archives have acquired mobile digitisation stations, which interested parties can borrow.
 The digital files will be saved on a Topotheque platform established by project and, when needed, on a storage device of the participating party.
 In Topotheque, the files are saved in a map base on which everyone interested can see the objects located in any given area.
 All objects placed in Topotheques get a Creative Commons license, in other words, the materials will be freely available for use for all just as long the users mention the source in the manner desired by the material donor.